gmoskal/smallest-react-ts/README.md

 Compiled application is now available in `docs/` directory.
 Now you need two additional steps in order to make your application available online.

-1. In your github repository settings under `GitHub Pages` sections set `master` branch as a source
+1. In your github repository settings under `GitHub Pages` sections set `master branch /docs folder` as a source
 2. `commit` and `push` compiled files to your git repo (`docs/` folder)